eddy-bryan/happy-hound-hotels/README.md

 ### Python

 Below screenshots show validator checks for each file that includes python code within this project.
+All code has been passed through [CI Python Linter](https://pep8ci.herokuapp.com/) with no errors found.

 ### happy_hound_hotels/...